brooklynrail/brooklynrail-platform/content/events/2020/11/brad-kahlhamer-with-susan-harris.md

-      of Line, RISD Museum in Providence, Rhode Island and the Neuberger Museum in Harrison, New York (co-curated with Jan Howard, Curator of Prints, Drawings and Photographs at the RISD Museum); Richard Tuttle: Memento, Museu de Arte Contempornea de Serralves in Porto and cENTER at Centro Galego de Arte Contemporánea (CGAC) in Santiago de Campostela, Spain;
-      Nancy Spero: Weighing the Heart Against a Feather of Truth, CGAC, Spain;
-      Jim Hodges: This Line To You, CGAC, Spain; Venus Drawn Out: 20th Century Drawings by Great Women Artists, The Armory Show, New York; among others.
+      of Line, RISD Museum in Providence, Rhode Island and the Neuberger Museum in Harrison, New York (co-curated with Jan Howard, Curator of Prints, Drawings and Photographs at the RISD Museum); Richard Tuttle: Memento, Museu de Arte Contemporânea de Serralves in Porto, Portugal and cENTER at Centro Galego de Arte Contemporánea (CGAC) in Santiago de Compostela, Spain; Nancy Spero: Weighing the Heart Against a Feather of Truth, CGAC, Spain; Jim Hodges: This Line To You, CGAC, Spain; Venus Drawn Out: 20th Century Drawings by Great Women Artists, The Armory Show, New York; among others.
 poets:
   - person: aria-aber
     event_bio: Aria Aber is the author of Hard Damage.
 She completed her MFA at NYU